iamthiago/cassandra-phantom/README.md

  System of a Down | b49e6ea1-3abd-11e5-9032-1572798d8cfa | Toxicity |   Chop Suey
 ```

-### Phantom

-Looking at the documentation, it shows simple examples on how to get your cassandra table into scala.

-This project explore the scala generics to make our life easier and do not duplicate code when creating the same table with different partitions key.

 ## Features

 #### Apart of data modeling, you will also find: